Improving photo selection

 Implementing the changes

-When I finished the designs, I created flow charts in Sketch and animated prototype videos of different scenarios using Flinto to communicate how the new photo picker should behave.
-I also used the Sketch Measure plugin to export the UI specs.
+I created flow charts in Sketch and animated prototype videos of different scenarios using Flinto to communicate to the developer how the new photo picker should behave.

-After a new version of the app was released, I ran a 10-participant usability test to observe how people interacted with the photo picker for collage cards.
+I also ran a 10-participant usability test to observe how people interacted with the photo picker for collage cards.
 Users selected photos easily since they didn’t have to select the empty photo frame first.
 Most users easily rearranged their photos.
 I observed the same usability issue that I had already identified during the prototyping phase—users expected to be able to delete a photo on the card by tapping on it and hitting a delete button.
 Looking back, I would’ve fought to add this functionality since it makes it easier to remove or replace photos that you no longer want on your card.

 What I would do differently